craftablescience/VPKEdit/INSTALL.md

 [![Packaging Status](https://repology.org/badge/vertical-allrepos/vpkedit.svg?header=Packaging%20Status)](https://repology.org/project/vpkedit/versions)

 > [!TIP]
-> The installer will symlink the CLI and GUI applications to `/usr/bin` automatically,
-> but if you prefer or need to use a standalone version, you can run one or both of the following commands to add them to the PATH:
+> If you prefer or need to use a standalone version, you can run one or both of the following commands to add the standalone binaries to the PATH:
 >
 > ```sh
 > # CLI: